 This is a very easy dinner to make.
-Basically, you chop your onions, celery and carrots and set aside.
-Brown the meat in a large pot.
-Add the onions carrots, celery, and minced garlic and let it all sautee on medium low for about 10 minutes or until the carrots begin to soften.
+Basically, you chop your yellow onion, celery and carrots and set aside.
+Brown the ground beef on medium-high heat in a large soup pot.
+Add the onions carrots, celery, and minced garlic cloves and let it all sautee on medium low for about 10 minutes or until the carrots begin to soften.

-Next you will add the rest of the ingredients including the beans, chicken stock, tomato sauce and crushed tomatoes and all the herbs.
-Let this all cook for about 30 minutes or until the carrots are soft and tender.
+Next you will add the rest of the ingredients including the cannellini beans(or great northern beans) and kidney beans, low sodium chicken broth (you can also use vegetable broth), tomato sauce and crushed tomatoes and all the herbs(basil, thyme leaves, oregano salt and black pepper).
+Cook soup for about 30 minutes or until the carrots are soft and tender.
+At this point you can blend a portion of the beans to thicken the soup but I find it does not need it and I like the beans more whole.

 Last you want to add the pasta and the vinegar.
 I have done the pasta two different ways.
 You can either cook it separate until they are al dente and then add to the soup, or you can add the dry pasta to the soup and let it cook.
-It will soak up some of the liquid so make sure to ad a bit more broth if you need to.
-You can this soup to be stew like in its consistency, but not too thick at the same time.
+It will soak up some of the liquid so make sure to add another cup chicken broth if you need to.
+You want nice tender pasta but not overcooked.
+This soup will be more like a stew like in its consistency, but not too thick at the same time.
+At this time, you can also add fresh spinach if you want more veggies in your meal.

 Want more great soup recipes?